 6. Mulch Around Plants and Trees

-Mulching around plants in the fall season has all kinds of benefits, from preventing soil erosion to suppressing weeds.
-Be sure to give perennials and cool-weather annuals a 2 to 3-inch layer of mulch to keep them healthy during the cold season.
-Applying mulch in the fall can also act as a weed suppressant, leaving you with no weeds to pull in the spring.
+Mulching around plants during your fall yardwork has several benefits, from preventing soil erosion to suppressing weeds.
+Be sure to give perennials and cool-weather annuals a 2 to 3-inch layer of mulch to keep them healthy during the colder season.
+Applying mulch in the fall can also eliminate weed growth, leaving you with none to pull in the spring.

-Pro Fall Yard Care Tip: Save money by using organic mulches like pine needles, straw, sawdust, fallen leaves, and grass clippings to introduce essential nutrients into the soil.
+Fall Cleanup Pro Tip: Save money by using organic mulches like pine needles, straw, sawdust, fallen leaves and grass clippings to introduce essential nutrients into the soil.

 7. Rake Over Bald Spots

 Is your lawn looking a little patchy?
 Fall is also a great time to handle any bare, bald spots on your lawn.
-The easiest way to handle the dead areas in your lawn is to pick up an all-in-one lawn repair mixture from your local home improvement or lawn care store.
-This solution usually contains a mixture of grass seed, fertilizer, and organic mulch.
+The easiest way to handle the dead areas in your lawn is to apply an all-in-one lawn repair mixture, which you can pick up from your local home improvement or lawn care store.
+This solution usually contains a mixture of grass seed, fertilizer and organic mulch.

 8. Don’t Forget About Garden Maintenance

-Caring for your garden in the fall will make all the difference when you go to plant your produce in the spring again.
-Before the cold temperatures harden the ground, remove all weeds and debris to eliminate enticing homes for insects and diseases in the winter.
+Caring for your garden in the fall will make all the difference when plant your produce in the spring again.
+Before the cold temperatures harden the ground, remove all weeds and debris to prevent insects and diseases from settling in the winter.
 Water your garden plants diligently and they will be thanking you all winter long.
-You might want to consider trimming perennial vegetables and herbs back a few inches once the ground is frozen.
+You might also consider trimming perennial vegetables and herbs back a few inches once the ground is frozen.

 Fall Yardwork Done?
 Tackle Other Outdoor Projects Before the Snow